Our Community Involvement

 Our Work for the Children's Hospital of Eastern Ontario

 In October 2015, we launched a new fundraising campaign in support of the CHEO Foundation.
 A short time later at the end of December, we had already reached our first goal - raising sufficient funds for CHEO to purchase a Portable Transilluminator.
 We immediately shifted into a second campaign for CHEO, reaching that goal in August 2016.
 Our third campaign was launched in June 2017, with a new fundraising target for CHEO to purchase Eye Gaze Technology equipment for the Ottawa Children’s Treatment Centre; eight days later, we reached that target and immediately launched into our fourth campaign for a second Eye Gaze Technology unit.
 By the end of January 2018, we had achieved that goal as well.
 By May 2019, our fifth CHEO campaign raised $12,500 for the purchase of bone conduction hearing aids.
-To-date, Global Child Care Services has raised $37,040 for the CHEO Foundation.
+Our sixth campaign reached its goal in November 2019, when we raised $5,000 for a Cough Assist Machine.
+Our 7th campaign raised $6000 to purchase two portable Ambulatory Blood Pressure Monitors for CHEO.
+Campaign #8 for CHEO raised $8,219, which allowed for the purchase of ten Oxygen Analyzers ($4,329), as well as $3,890 worth of support for CHEO’s Child Life program.
+To-date, Global Child Care Services has raised $56,259 for the CHEO Foundation.

 and not so locally…